GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 rm -iv testdir2
 ```

-- \# is used to comment out code in bash, any text in the same line will not be executed
+- \# is used to comment out code in bash, any text after the \# in the same line will not execute
-- It is used in python and other languages as well
+- It is used as a line comment in python and some other languages

 - **Discussion**
   - why didn't the last command work?